adueck/blog/content/blog/functors-applicatives-and-monads-with-pictures-in-typescript/index.md

 ![summary of functor (fmap), applicative (apply), and monad (bind) in basic TypeScript types](./recap-ts.png)

 Notice how the only thing that changes in all three is the function passed in on the left?
 So we can see that these are *all different ways of getting from a wrapped `A` to a wrapped `B`*.
-We can think of Functors, Applicatives, and Monads as definitions for ways that we can link these transformations together using different kinds of functions.

 ![summary of functor, applicative, and monad in basic TypeScript types](./chained-recap.png)